NS Sunbury Line Guide

 Clarks Summit Hill

 CP-669 to CP-665, commonly known as the Clarks Summit Hill, is a 4 mile climb into Clarks Summit.
 This segment of rail is extremely steep for trains.
-So steep in fact, the daily train 37T (pre-PSR) would sometimes stall on the hill, holding up the whole line for the rest of the day!
+So steep in fact, the once-daily train 37T (pre-PSR) would sometimes stall on the hill, holding up the whole line for the rest of the day!